d4m4s74/Cube-Solver/readme.md

 A function that adds a string to another string, reallocing if necessary.
 Used everywhere in this application.
 ##### isNumber() and isBinary()
 Checks if a string contains only digits, or only zeroes and ones.
 Currently only used for loading OLLs and PLLs.
+#### solver_library.c and cubesolver.h
+I first wrote solver.c as an interface for my cube solver, but quickly decided I wanted a graphical UI, which I'm not ready to do in pure C.
+That's why I started to make my cubesolvers into a library for use with whatevery I want.
+##### solve()
+Puts it all together to solve the cube.
+It takes a cube and validates it.
+Then attempts to solve the cross.
+If it fails it returns an error, otherwise it stores the output.
+Then it solves the cross or returns an error.
+It then solves the OLL (or returns) and the PLL.
+Finally it returns a string containing the full solution.
+##### solve_scramble()
+An interface for solve.
+Generates a cube from an entered scramble and passes it to solve()
+##### setup()
+Just to make everyone's life a little easier.
+Takes a path, and loads the olls and plls from that path.
+Returns true if it works, cleans up after itself and returns false if it doesn't.
+##### store_string_pointer()
+Because it's hard to free memory from Python, I decided to do it from C. I have "Safe" versions of every function you might want to use from outside of C. These store the generated pointers that need to be freed to a global array for freeing all at once.
+##### free_strings()
+Free all stored trings
+##### solve_safe(int cube[6][9]), solve_scramble_safe(), solve_cross_safe(), solve_f2l_safe(), solve_oll_safe() and solve_pll_safe()
+Multiple functions return strings, that need to be freed in the end.
+These functions store the pointers to these strings for later deletion.
+#### solver.c
+For testing, and those who are better with keyboard than with mouse, a terminal interface.
+It went to multiple rewrites, finally being rewritten while writing this readme to work with solver_library instead of on its own.
+##### main()
+It does everything!
+It loads the OLLs and PLLs based on either default or user input.
+Then it generates a cube based on either the command line or user input, and finally solves the cube step by step, printing the cube along the way.
+##### getDir()
+Gets the directory from a given filepath (eg. argv[0]).
+Written to work with both Windows and Unix based OSses.
+##### color_letter_to_number()
+Changes a color letter to the corresponding int.
+In python I just used a dictionary.
+Way easier.
+##### color_face_from_input()
+Ask the user the nine colors of a rubik's cube's face, and puts them on a cube.
+##### color_cube_interactive()
+Step by step interactive interface for entering the colors onto a cube.
+##### helptext()
+Prints the help test
+##### usage()
+Prints the usage.
+### test
+#### randomtests.c
+A simple short application for bug testing.
+Generates lots of scrambles and solves them.
+Prints the first scramble that fails and stops.
+I used this to find one single typo.
+Everything else I did manually.
+##### checkSolved()
+Uses memcmp to compare the cube spit out by the solve algorithm with one of 4 solved cubes. (one per orientation)
+Trades in a bit of memory for speed.
+##### generate_scramble()
+Generates random scrambles for the rubik's cube.
+Badly.
+Does not protect against double move and reverse moves.
+But it's good enough if the scramble is long enough.
+##### main()
+Loads the OLLs and PLLs from user input.
+Solves the cube as many times as the user wants, until it fails.

 ## How to use